31-Year-Old Pitcher – San Francisco Giants

 Cory Gearrin Contract Information:

-Signed a minor league contract with the Giants in December of 2014.
+Agreed to a one-year, $1.05 million contract with the Giants in December of 2016, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Cory Gearrin – simply subscribe now.